Ghar Dalam

 You may also be interested in...

-It was also in Ghar Dalam that the earliest evidence of human settlement on Malta was discovered.
-The cave was first scientifically investigated in 1885 but was not opened to the public until 1933.
-During World War II, Ghar Dalam served as an air raid shelter and later as a fuel storage depot.
+Along with all the animal remains in Ghar Dalam, this is also where the earliest evidence of human settlement on Malta was discovered.
+That was unearthed during the first formal investigation in 1885 but the cave was not opened to the public until 1933.

-In 1987, a team of Italian archaeologists discovered Palaeolithic cave art depicting human hands and several animal designs.
 The site today consists of the cave and a museum.
-The cave is around 144metres deep but only the first 50m are accessible to visitors.
-A museum, which exhibits a remarkable wealth of finds from animal bones to human artefacts, is found at the entrance.
+The cave is around 144m deep but only the first 50m stretch is accessible to visitors.
+The museum, which exhibits a remarkable wealth of finds from animal bones to human artefacts, sits at the entrance.

 Further Information